 Fat Daddy’s Arcade

 Hit by some unexpected bad weather?
-Spend the day hiding out at Fat Daddy’s Arcade.
+One of the best things to do in Destin is to spend the day hiding out at Fat Daddy’s Arcade.
 Located on the Emerald Coast Pkwy, the large arcade features over 120 games, covering everything from the newest arcade hits to the classics.

 Get nostalgic and relive moments of your childhood by playing a round of Pac-Man, Space Invaders, or Big Buck Hunter.
 The whole family will also find plenty of opportunities to win an array of carnival-like prizes, including stuffed animals and sweets.